yuki04160/Predicting-Bank-Marketing-Campaign/README.md

    - ROC Curve
    - Features Importance
 ## Conclusion
 Overall, I found that tree-based models performed better.
 Moreover, I found that even after oversampling on the minority class in the training dataset, the TPR is still not as high as the TNR.
-Thus, in the future, to improve the TPR of the models, we can try the following things:
+Thus, in the future, to improve the TPR of the models, I can try the following things:
 1. Deal with remaining outliers: Perhaps I can rescale the data or separate outliers into another subset to build another model for those outliers.
 2. Balanced training dataset using different methods: Instead of oversampling the minority class, perhaps I can also try to use both oversampling and undersampling, or ADASYN (Adaptive Synthetic) algorithm to create a balanced training dataset.